iGeNeTeL/RE7/README.md

 - **Full Support:** The tool is compatible with both the 'Ray Tracing Version (DirectX 12)' and the 'Non-Ray Tracing Version (DirectX 11)'.

 - **Multiple Cheats:** You can run multiple Cheats at same time, such as unlimited ammo, unlimited health, FOV etc.....
-Additionally, you can disable all active cheats with the 'Stop All Options' Option, in the main menu.
+Additionally, you can disable all active cheats with the 'Stop All Active Cheats' Option, in the main menu.

 - **Ammunition Cheat:** Modify the amount of ammunition available in the game.